- Home /

 How do we work?

-- We perform a prior ultrasound examination, locate the target structure and the degenerative area to be injected.
+- We perform a prior ultrasound examination, locate the target structure and degenerative area to be injected.

 - We do not use local anesthetics, which can interfere with platelet growth factors.